NebulousLabs/Sia/doc/api/Renter.md

       // Address of the host the file contract was formed with.
       "netaddress": "12.34.56.78:9",

-      // TODO: ??? remaining funds? initial funds?
+      // Remaining funds left for the renter to spend on uploads & downloads.
       "renterfunds": "1234", // hastings

-      // Size of the file contract.
-TODO: elaborate.
+      // Size of the file contract, which is typically equal to the number of
+      // bytes that have been uploaded to the host.
-      "size": 1024 // bytes TODO: is this the right unit?
+      "size": 8192 // bytes
     }
   ]
 }